Jamie Bryson: Belfast City Hall flag protests

 At the end of 2012 Bryson, serving for a time as chair of the Ulster People's Forum, became a leading figure in the Belfast City Hall flag protests.
 In December 2012 Belfast City Council voted to limit the number of designated days for flying the Union Jack.
-Bryson, Jim Dowson and Willie Frazer coordinated a series of street protest against the decision.
+Bryson, Jim Dowson and Willie Frazer coordinated a series of street protests against the decision.

 He was taken into custody in Bangor on 28 February 2013 for questioning in connection with public order offences.
 Bryson was one of three protest leaders arrested, the others being Frazer and former British National Party funder Jim Dowson, with Dowson the only one of the three to be granted bail.
 In protest at this, it was announced Bryson would begin a "hunger and thirst strike", however it was subsequently revealed the strike only lasted a number of hours.
 In early March Bryson was charged with six matters relating to the protests.

 Bryson spent five weeks on remand in HM Prison Maghaberry.
 Shortly following his arrival he requested to be transferred to the loyalist paramilitary wing where members of the Ulster Volunteer Force (UVF), Ulster Defence Association (UDA) and Red Hand Commando (RHC) (a smaller group tied to the UVF) were held.
 Bryson told the Sunday Life newspaper that he had requested the transfer because "[he viewed himself] as a loyalist political prisoner".
 Bryson also said in this time he grew close to UDA prisoner Michael Stone, whom he described as "very smart man".
 A later report on a separate case by an Independent Press Standards Organisation (IPSO) committee found that the segregated loyalist paramilitary wing of Maghaberry Prison was open only to UVF and UDA members, upon invitation from the UVF or UDA.

 In March 2015 Bryson was found guilty of taking part in unlawful public processions and obstructing traffic due to his role in the protests and given a six-month suspended jail sentence.